rtm-dc/LAB-SOP-experiments/docs/05-Publication.md

 - Public versions of data, and
 - Peer-reviewed academic journal articles.

+## Pre-analysis Plans

+Pre-analysis plans are a tool to promote scientific integrity and transparency.
+In a pre-analysis plan, we publish our study's research questions, confirmatory hypotheses, data collection plans, and analysis methods before we begin any analysis of outcomes.

+The Lab @ DC uses pre-analysis plans for the following purposes:

+- Establish a foundation of transparency and the expectation of public reporting for each randomized evaluation project we undertake.
+- Provide a description of the program being evaluated and the context in which it operates.
+- Provide a record of the research questions being answered, the outcomes and samples that will be most important in answering them, and the methods we will use to answer those questions.
+- Provide a record of what data we have looked at and what we have analyzed at the time the document was published.
+- Force ourselves to record known limitations of our analytic approach and how we will or will not address those limitations.
+- Allow other people to review, critique, and vet our approach and scientific integrity before or after our results are published.

+Importantly, we do not intend for the pre-analysis plan to outline exploratory analyses.

 ## Authorship

 As a general rule, we ascribe to the three standards of _substantial contribution_, _approval_, and _accountability_ that _Nature_ lays out [here](https://www.nature.com/nature/editorial-policies/authorship).